 There are some major differences, though, with espresso powder being better for infusing chocolate desserts, baked goods, and food with coffee flavor and instant coffee being the quick fix we have come to love.

-Espresso Powder Vs Instant Coffee: Which Is Best For Your Morning Coffee?
+Espresso Powder Vs Instant Coffee: Which Is Best?

 Instant espresso powder should not be used to make regular coffee as it is designed as a baking aid more than a beverage.